Skip to main content

 required

 Permissions for the role.
-Refer to Available Permissions to understand these Permissions.
+Refer to Available platform permissions to understand these permissions.

 • Permissions are applied to all the resources in the tenant.